 4. Boulder, Colorado

-Located at the foot of the Rocky Mountains, Boulder has great weather with warm summer and snowy winter, making is one of the prettiest college towns in America.
+Located at the foot of the Rocky Mountains, Boulder has great weather with warm summers and snowy winters, making it one of the prettiest college towns in America.
 Although Boulder is relatively small, the entire city is beautiful and easily accessible.
-You can also enjoy regular farmer’s markets, coffee shops, thrift shopping, and visiting famous local buildings on Pearl Street and Twenty Ninth Street.
+You can also enjoy regular farmer’s markets, coffee shops, thrift shopping, and visiting famous local buildings on Pearl Street and Twenty-Ninth Street.

 Boulder’s economy is driven primarily by the high-tech, education, and research and development sectors.
 The city has many large technology companies, research organizations, and startups like Ball Aerospace, Google, IBM, and Soma Ventures.
 According to most recent data, Boulder’s per capita income ranges from approximately $65,000 – $75,000, higher than the national average for the U.S. However, the cost of living in Boulder is also higher, especially the cost of housing.